 Unfortunately, grappling has not been regularly taught by Karate schools since karate’s growth outside of Okinawa.
 This became especially true as Karate became known for its striking technique, which makes sense.
 It is known that at least some schools did include Judo-style throws in their curriculum.

 For example, one of Gichin Funakoshi’s students, Shigeru Egami, wrote about the lack of grappling in karate in his book The Heart of Karate-do.
-In the
+In the book he states, “There are also throwing techniques in karate… Throwing techniques were practiced in my day, and I recommend that you reconsider them”.

 However, there is evidence suggesting that some kata (forms) are meant to be used in grappling situations.
-A great example of this is the video linked below, where certain kata are demonstrated
+A great example of this is the video linked below, where certain kata are demonstrated empty handed, and then shown again when used on an opponent.

 When karate was being created in Okinawan Japan, it had a clear purpose.
 That purpose was to survive a violent confrontation.

 It was clearly stated by Anko Itosu when he said, “[Karate] is not intended to be used against a single opponent but instead as a way of avoiding injury by using the hands and feet should one by any chance be confronted by a villain”.
-Knowing the purpose of Karate is
+Knowing the purpose of Karate is important, because it gives us an idea of why grappling was not commonly taught.

 The best way to escape is to strike the opponent so as to limit their movement, and then escape.
 This is backed up by the fact that Itosu himself said, “Enter, counter, withdraw is the rule for torite.